Remi05/6502Assembler/SYNTAXGUIDE.md

 - Numerical arguments must be given in hexadecimal (without the "0x" prefix).
 - Numerical arguments must be preceded by the character '$'.
 - 1-byte arguments should be written with 2 digits and 2-bytes arguments should be written with 4 digits.
 - Commas and parantheses can be preceded and followed by whitespaces.

+**The instructions used in the following examples are simply possible instructions.
+The addressing modes can be used with different instructions and the instructions can be used with different addressing modes.**

 **Absolute**
 LDX $0000
 (Instruction followed by 2 bytes with the character $ as prefix)